freedomofpress/securedrop/docs/threat_model/threat_model.rst

       documents.
    -  View, modify, and delete encrypted--and possibly also decrypted submissions--if the Transfer device is in use.
+   -  Export the SecureDrop submissions GPG private key (unless there is a passphrase set).

 What a Physical Seizure of the *Secure Viewing Station* Can Achieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~